 “Saurabh there is something I wanted to discuss; it’s a very sensitive matter.”
 Vibhor started tentatively.
 He is still not sure how to tell him.

 “Vibhor, Can I have some food, I promise to behave nicely.
 I am dying out of hunger.
-I have learnt my lesson, I swear..”
+I have learned my lesson, I swear..”
 Sonam suddenly burst into the living room pleading to her husband in a cracking voice.
-“Oh, I didn’t realise you had company…I’ll just..”
+“Oh, I didn’t realize you had company…I’ll just..”
 She left the room meekly.

 Vibhor ran his hand through his hair gazing at the ceiling.
 He couldn’t meet his best friend’s eyes, what would he say.
 This incident will only confirm all the rumors that have been spreading like wildfire.
 Saurabh left telling him that they will talk later.

 “You sure you can deliver the consignment in 45 days?”
 Mr. Garg asked for the fiftieth time.
-His voice still wavering with light apprehension.
+His voice still wavering with slight apprehension.

 “Be assured Mr. Garg,” Vibhor replied in a confident voice “I have delivered consignments at shorter notice in past.”

 “I am worried from what I have heard… but if you say you will then… here is the advance 35 lacs in cash, rest on delivery.”
 Mr.Garg handed him the bag of money and left but Vibhor is still stunned by what he had insinuated.
 His personal life is now affecting his business as well.
 He had given solid 15 years of his life to his father’s textile mill; he had nourished it with his own blood, working day and night without even bothering to live like a normal boy, no partying or roaming aimlessly with friends, no movies.
 Now Sonam is costing him his business.

 “Sonam where is the bag Mr. Garg gave me yesterday,” Vibhor called for Sonam.